swabianinstruments/TimeTaggerRPC/doc/cookbook.rst

 On the client computer
 ^^^^^^^^^^^^^^^^^^^^^^
-1. Install SSH client.
-On many modern operating systems it is already available.
+1. Install SSH client if not already available on your operating system.

 2. Setup SSH local port forwarding, so all communication to a local port will be forwarded to the remote port 23000.